 For molds and mildew, use one part of bleach and four parts water.
 Mix the solution and use a spray bottle to spray it on the affected areas.
 Make sure to use oxygen bleach because it is safer than the chlorine counterpart.
 Spray and leave for ten minutes.
 Scrub the stains with a damp cloth and rinse thoroughly with water.

-Step 4 – Use Muriatic Acid as a Last Resort (For Plastics Only!)
+Step 4 - Use Muriatic Acid as a Last Resort (for Plastics Only)

-Use one part muriatic acid mixed with ten parts of water to clean hard-to-remove stains on plastic sink tubs only because it will corrode metal.
+Use one part of muriatic acid mixed with ten parts of water to clean hard-to-remove stains on plastic sink tubs only because it will corrode metal.
 Spray the solution onto the stains and rub with a damp cloth.
 Always wear rubber gloves when working with this chemical.
 Rinse the chemical thoroughly with water.